Probesys/bileto/README.md

 Bileto is a ticketing tool.
 It is designed to help you to manage your support as efficiently as possible.
-It allows you:
+It allows you to:

-- to manage your tickets (create, answer, manage their lifecycle) in a modern way (clear timeline, efficient lists);
+- manage your tickets (create, answer, manage their lifecycle) in a modern way (clear timeline, efficient lists);
-- to isolate your users and tickets in organizations;
+- isolate your users and tickets in organizations;
-- to finely manage roles and permissions;
+- finely manage roles and permissions;
+- create and answer to tickets by emails;
 - and a lot more to come: [see our roadmap to learn more.](/ROADMAP.md)

 **Please note that Bileto is in an active development phase.**